What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Methods

-\textbf{Polarized radiative transfer.} General relativistic polarized radiative transfer is carried out using \texttt{radpol} \citep{moscibrodzka:2020,moscibrodzka:2022}.
-The code includes polarized synchrotron emission, self-absorption and polarization sensitive Compton scatterings.
-We have checked that the code produces Stokes I which is consistent with spectra from GRRMHD model (assuming no matter/radiation interactions above r=100M) as both codes have the same radiative transfer root code \texttt{grmonty} \citep{dolence:2009}.
+General relativistic polarized radiative transfer is carried out using postprocessing Monte Carlo scheme \texttt{radpol} \citep{moscibrodzka:2020,moscibrodzka:2022}. \texttt{radpol} includes polarized synchrotron emission, self-absorption and polarization sensitive Compton scatterings.
 In the postprocessing we make the following simplifications.
 We assume that synchrotron emissivity for Stokes V and that Faraday conversion are null.
 These processes are weak and not important for X-ray polarization predictions.
-(Notice that the Faraday rotation is included and it affects linear polarization.)
+(Notice that the Faraday rotation is included and it affects the linear polarization.)
 To be self-consistent with GRRMHD simulation, we assume that the electron distribution function is thermal.
-Synchrotron emission from regions with $\Theta_e<0.3$ is suppressed similar to GRRMHD model, but Compton scatterings on cold electrons are allowed, as well as Faraday rotation.
-All postprocessing radiative transfer also makes a cut to exclude uncertain emission from highly magnetized regions (where $\sigma \equiv B^2/ 4\pi \rho c^2 >1$ where \texttt{ebhlight} fails to accurately solve for internal gas energies).
-In the post-processing radiative transfer we calculate emission including regions outside of 100M which are contributing to the total spectrum.
+Synchrotron emission from regions with $\Theta_e<0.3$ is suppressed similar to GRRMHD model, but Compton scatterings on relativistically cold electrons are allowed, as well as Faraday rotation.
+All postprocessing radiative transfer also makes a cut to exclude uncertain emission from highly magnetized regions (defined with $\sigma \equiv B^2/ 4\pi \rho c^2 >1$) where \texttt{ebhlight} (similarly to all other GRMHD and GRRMHD codes) fails to accurately solve for internal gas energies).
+In the post-processing radiative transfer step we calculate emission including entire GRRMHD computational domain also outside of 100M.
 All presented spectra are $\phi$ angle averaged but are not folded around equator.